 “By the mid-1890s, the Whiting plant had become the largest refinery in the United States, handling 36,000 barrels of oil per day and accounting for nearly 20 percent of the total U.S. refining capacity” notes historian Mark R. Wilson in the Encyclopedia of Chicago.
 Initially it consisted of just a single facility, adds a company history on the Amoco website.
 Crude oil was processed into products that people and business needed: axle grease for industrial machinery, paraffin wax for candles, kerosene for home lighting.

 “The company grew.
-By the early 1900s it was the leading provider of kerosene and gasoline in the Midwest” notes the History of Amoco website.
+By the early 1900s it was the leading provider of kerosene and gasoline in the Midwest” notes the website.
 “Kerosene sales would eventually falter.
 But with car ownership booming across the United States, demand for gasoline would only go up and up.”

 By 1910, the refinery is connected by pipeline to oilfields in Kansas and Oklahoma, as well as Ohio and Indiana.
 The Whiting facility employs 2,400 workers.
-In 1911, when Rockefeller is forced to break up his oil holdings, Standard of Indiana, with its main offices in downtown Chicago, emerges as an independent company.
+In 1911, when Rockefeller was forced to break up his oil holdings, Standard of Indiana, with its main offices in downtown Chicago, emerged as an independent company.

 In 1922, Standard Oil absorbed the American Oil Company, founded in Baltimore in 1910, and began branding products as Amoco, which later would become its company name.
 By 1952, Amoco was ranked as the largest domestic oil company.

 Building Midwest Refineries